 - "Annual Fund Operating Expenses" are paid out of the Portfolio's assets and include fees for portfolio management and administrative services, including recordkeeping, subaccounting, and other shareholder services.
 You do not pay these fees directly but, as the Example in the Portfolio Summary shows, these costs are borne indirectly by all shareholders. - The "Management Fee" is the investment advisory fee rate paid by the Portfolio to Janus Capital.
-Refer to "Management Expenses" in this Prospectus for additional information with further description in the Statement of Additional Information ("SAI"). - · "Other Expenses" - include an administrative services fee of 0.05% of the average daily net assets to compensate insurance companies or other financial intermediaries for services provided to contract owners and plan participants. - include acquired fund fees and expenses, which are indirect expenses the Portfolio may incur as a result of investing in shares of an underlying fund.
-"Acquired Fund" refers to any underlying fund (including, but not limited to, exchange-traded funds) in which a portfolio invests or has invested during the period.
+Refer to "Management Expenses" in this Prospectus for additional information with further description in the Statement of Additional Information ("SAI"). - "Distribution/Service (12b-1) Fees."
+Because 12b-1 fees are charged as an ongoing fee, over time the fee will increase the cost of your investment and may cost you more than paying other types of sales charges. - "Other Expenses" - include an administrative services fee of 0.05% of the average daily net assets to compensate insurance companies or other financial intermediaries for services provided to contract owners and plan participants. - o include acquired fund fees and expenses, which are indirect expenses the Portfolio may incur as a result of investing in shares of an underlying fund.
+"Acquired Fund" refers to any underlying fund (including, but not limited to, exchangetraded funds) in which a portfolio invests or has invested during the period.
 To the extent that the Portfolio invests in Acquired Funds, the Portfolio's "Total Annual Fund Operating Expenses" may not correlate to the "Ratio of gross expenses to average net assets" presented in the Financial Highlights table because that ratio includes only the direct operating expenses incurred by the Portfolio, not the indirect costs of investing in Acquired Funds.
-Such amounts are less than 0.01%. - may include reimbursement to Janus Services LLC ("Janus Services"), the Portfolio's transfer agent, of its out-of-pocket costs for serving as transfer agent and providing servicing to shareholders, including servicing provided by third parties. - All expenses in the Portfolio's "Fees and Expenses of the Portfolio" table are shown without the effect of expense offset arrangements.
+Such amounts are less than 0.01%. - o may include reimbursement to Janus Services LLC ("Janus Services"), the Portfolio's transfer agent, of its out-of-pocket costs for serving as transfer agent and providing servicing to shareholders, including servicing provided by third parties. - · All expenses in the Portfolio's "Fees and Expenses of the Portfolio" table are shown without the effect of expense offset arrangements.
 Pursuant to such arrangements, credits realized as a result of uninvested cash balances are used to reduce custodian and transfer agent expenses.